Small clause

 In linguistics, a small clause consists of a subject and its predicate, but lacks an overt expression of tense.
-Small clauses have the semantic subject-predicate characteristics of a clause, and have some, but not all, the properties of a constituent.
+Small clauses have the semantic subject-predicate characteristics of a clause, and have some, but not all, properties of a constituent.
 Structural analyses of small clauses vary according to whether a flat or layered analysis is pursued.
 The small clause is related to the phenomena of raising-to-object, exceptional case-marking, accusativus cum infinitivo, and object control.

 History

-The two main analyses of small clauses originate with Edwin Williams (1975, 1980) and Timothy Stowell (1981).
+The two main analyses of small clauses originate with Edwin Williams (1975, 1980) and Tim Stowell (1981).
 Williams' analysis follows the Theory of Predication, where the "subject" is the "external argument of a maximal projection".
 In contrast, Stowell's theory follows the Theory of Small Clauses, supported by linguists such as Chomsky, Aarts, and Kitagawa.
 This theory uses X-bar theory to treat small clauses as constituents.
 Linguists debate which analysis to pursue, as there is evidence for both sides of the debate.